Skull Fracture in Children

 How is a skull fracture diagnosed?

 - Neurologic signs, also called neuro signs, neuro checks, or neuro status, are used to check brain function.
 During a neuro check, a healthcare provider will check how your child's pupils react to light.
-He may check your child's memory and how easily he wakes up.
-His hand grasp and balance may also be tested.
-How your child responds to the neuro checks can show if his injury has affected his brain.
+He or she may check your child's memory and how easily he or she wakes up.
+His or her hand grasp and balance may also be tested.
+How your child responds to the neuro checks can show if his or her injury has affected his or her brain.

-- A CT or MRI scan may be used to check your child's skull, brain tissue, and blood vessels.
-Your child may be given a dye to help his skull show up better in the pictures.
-Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
+- X-rays, a CT scan, or an MRI may be used to check your child's skull, brain tissue, and blood vessels.
+Your child may be given contrast liquid to help his or her skull show up better in the pictures.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.

 - A nasal CSF test is done to check for a cerebral spinal fluid (CSF) leak caused by a skull fracture.
 A test strip is used to collect fluid from your child's nose.
 The strip will show if the fluid is CSF or normal nasal drainage.